 More details of the work carried out by Housing Standards can be found at Housing Standards Overview 2020-21.

-We also work closely with East Midlands Property Owners Ltd and the National Landlords Association We encourage all landlords to become a member of an association.
+We also work closely with East Midlands Property Owners Ltd and the National Residential Landlords Association.
+We encourage all landlords to become a member of an association.
 They are usually excellent sources of information and advice.
-Basic advice for landlords can be found in the Governments How to let guide.
+Basic advice for landlords can be found in the Government How to let guide.

 The Department for Work and Pensions has published information for landlords about Universal Credit Landlord guide about Understanding Universal Credit .
 You can also visit the government website, Universal Credit - Universal Credit and landlords, for more information.

 If your tenant is liable for Council Tax and needs help with Council Tax payments, they can make a Council Tax Support claim.

 14/05/2020 - Important news for landlords - The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020

 These new regulations come into force on 1 June 2020 and apply to all privately rented properties, including Houses in Multiple Occupation (HMOs).
 The Regulations apply to all new tenancies from 1 July 2020 and to all existing tenancies from 1 April 2021.

 The Regulations require all landlords to ensure that the electrical installation in any privately rented property is inspected by a qualified and competent person every 5 years.
 An Electrical Installation Condition Report (EICR) must be provided to all new tenants before they occupy the dwelling (from 1 June 2020) and to all existing tenants within 28 days (from 1 April 2021).
 A copy of the EICR must also be provided to the Council within 7 days on request.